-Sites that received planning permission between 2015/16 and 2019/20 were predominately small sites with a capacity of 1-4 dwellings (82% of all permissions) with only 18% of permissions being granted on major sites (with 10 or more dwellings).
-However, when looking at dwellings permitted the major residential sites (18% of
+Sites that received planning permission between 2016/17 and 2020/21 were predominately small sites with a capacity of 1-9 dwellings (73% of all permissions) with only 13% of permissions being granted on major sites (with 10 or more dwellings).
+However, when looking at dwellings permitted the major residential sites (13% of permissions) account for 83% of Chesterfield's permitted dwellings for the same period.

-Analysis of the sites marked as fully complete in the period between 2015/16 - 2019/20 shows that 66.5% of the completed dwellings from these sites were from major residential sites (10+ dwellings) and 85% of the committed dwellings (at 1st April 2020) are due to come forward from large sites, suggesting that the trend of larger sites accounting for the majority of housing delivery is set to continue.
+Analysis of the sites marked as fully complete in the period between 2016/17 - 2019/21 shows that 67% of the completed dwellings from these sites were from major residential sites (10+ dwellings) and 88% of the committed dwellings (at 1st April 2021) are due to come forward from large sites, suggesting that the trend of larger sites accounting for the majority of housing delivery is set to continue.

-Windfall Sites

-Windfall analysis undertaken for Chesterfield's Housing Topic Paper (2019) has shown that the borough has a significant stream of smaller sites coming forward irrespective of delivery on larger sites.
-On average 25.4% of housing completions have been provided through small windfall sites (4 dwellings or less) between 2011 and 2019 (which equates to 34 dwellings per annum on average), showing the importance of supporting development on smaller sites.
+Windfall Sites - Windfall analysis undertaken for Chesterfield's Housing Topic Paper (2019) shows that the borough has a significant stream of smaller sites coming forward irrespective of larger allocations.
+On average 25.4% of housing completions between 2011 and 2019 were delivered through small windfall sites of 4 dwellings or less(which equates to 34 dwellings per annum on average) and shows the importance of supporting development on smaller sites.